Advanced Search

 Any Maltese citizen who is over 18 years old and owns a home is eligible to qualify for Malta’s property grants and tax rebates.

-Urban Conservation Areas are scattered throughout the Maltese islands.
+UCAs are scattered throughout the Maltese islands.

 Here is Malta’s UCA list separated by region: